felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 nuggets, feel free to not even look at the pages without highlights.
 I mean, why would you?
 You already read them and clearly haven't identified anything of value there.
 Trust your instinct: move on!
-It feels good when you can skip over ten pages like that.
+It feels good when you can skip over a bunch of pages empty of nuggets.

 {{< figure src="/img/lecture-notes-cas.jpg" position="center" caption="" >}}